microsoftgraph/microsoft-graph-docs-contrib/concepts/azuread-identity-access-management-concept-overview.md

 Microsoft partners that resell and manage Microsoft Online Services (such as Office 365, Microsoft Azure, and CRM Online) can view the [organization tenants](../api-reference/v1.0/resources/contract.md) they currently manage.

-[Manage domains](../api-reference/v1.0/resources/domain.md) associated with a tenant.
+You can also [manage domains](../api-reference/v1.0/resources/domain.md) associated with a tenant.
 Domain operations enable Microsoft partners to automate domain registration for services such as Office 365.

 ### Tenant management

+You can use the Azure AD API in Microsoft Graph to:

-Get information about an [organization](../api-reference/v1.0/resources/organization.md), such as its business address, technical and notification contacts, active service subscriptions, and the domains associated with it.
+- Get information about an [organization](../api-reference/v1.0/resources/organization.md), such as its business address, technical and notification contacts, active service subscriptions, and the domains associated with it.

-Get information about the [service SKUs](../api-reference/v1.0/resources/subscribedsku.md) that a company is subscribed to.
+- Get information about the [service SKUs](../api-reference/v1.0/resources/subscribedsku.md) that a company is subscribed to.

-[Invite external](../api-reference/v1.0/resources/invitation.md) (guest) users to an organization.
+- [Invite external](../api-reference/v1.0/resources/invitation.md) (guest) users to an organization.

-### Monitor Identity Protection risks (preview)
+### Monitor Identity protection risks (preview)

-Retrieve risk events generated by Azure AD [Identity Protection](../api-reference/beta/resources/identityprotection_root.md), including the risk event’s type, severity, date, time, location, impacted user, and more.
+Retrieve risk events generated by Azure AD [Identity protection](../api-reference/beta/resources/identityprotection_root.md), including the risk event’s type, severity, date, time, location, impacted user, and more.
 Identity Protection is featured in Azure AD Premium P2.

 ### Activate users into privileged roles (preview)

-Secure access to resources by activating administrative privileges on-demand.
+You can get secure access to resources by activating administrative privileges on-demand.
 [Privileged Identity Management](../api-reference/beta/resources/privilegedidentitymanagement_root.md) is featured in Azure AD Premium P2.

 ## Next steps

-- Browse Graph API for [Azure AD reference](../api-reference/v1.0/resources/azure_ad_overview.md).
+- Find out how to [Use the Azure AD REST API](../api-reference/v1.0/resources/azure_ad_overview.md).
-- Learn how to use [Azure AD to authenticate](auth_overview.md) to Microsoft Graph APIs.
+- Use Azure AD to [authenticate](auth_overview.md) to Microsoft Graph.
-- Learn how to integrate [Azure AD sign-on](https://azure.microsoft.com/en-us/develop/identity/signin/) into your app or website in five minutes.
+- Integrate [Azure AD sign-in](https://azure.microsoft.com/en-us/develop/identity/signin/) into your app or website.
-- Learn what's new with [Microsoft Graph API](changelog.md).
+- See the [Changelog](changelog.md) for information about what's new in the Azure AD APIs and Microsoft Graph.
-- Explore [scenarios supported](https://developer.microsoft.com/en-us/graph/graph/examples) by Microsoft Graph API.
+- Explore [examples](https://developer.microsoft.com/en-us/graph/graph/examples) for more ideas about how to use Microsoft Graph.